solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 10. Run each of the following commands to see the imported data after its transformation.
-Note that we did not fully expand the JSON into all possible columns so as to show the new JSON syntax later:
+Note that we did not fully expand the JSON into all columns so as to show the new JSON syntax later:

     ``` sql
     select * from listings limit 10;